lbl-srg/obc/specification/source/useCases.rst

    ---------------------------  ---------------------------------------------------
    1                            The user opens the controls design tool in OpenStudio
    ---------------------------  ---------------------------------------------------
-   2                            The user drags and drops from the Buildings library
+   2                            The user drags and drops a
-                                a pre-configured VAV control sequence.
+                                preconfigured VAV control sequence from the Buildings library.
    ---------------------------  ---------------------------------------------------
    3                            The user clicks on the pre-configured VAV control
                                 sequence and selects in the tool a function that will store the sequence in the project library to allow further editing.
    ---------------------------  ---------------------------------------------------
-   4                            The controls design tool stores the
+   4                            The controls design tool saves the
                                 sequence in the project library.
    ---------------------------  ---------------------------------------------------
    5                            The user connects sensors and actuators of the